 Stephanie Ellis Schlaifer is a poet and installation artist in St. Louis.
 She is the author of the poetry collection Cleavemark (BOAAT Press, 2016) and The Cloud Lasso (Penny Candy Books, 2019), her debut children’s book.
-She has an MFA in poetry from the Iowa Writers’ Workshop, and her poems and art have appeared in Best New Poets, Bomb Magazine, Georgia Review, Harvard Review, AGNI, The Offing, Denver Quarterly, LIT, Colorado Review, Fence, on the Poetry Foundation site, and elsewhere.
+She has an MFA in poetry from the Iowa Writers’ Workshop, and her poems and art have appeared in Best New Poets, Bomb Magazine, Georgia Review, Harvard Review, AGNI, The Offing, Denver Quarterly, LIT, Colorado Review, Washington Square, on the Poetry Foundation site, and elsewhere.
 She frequently collaborates with other artists, most recently with Cheryl Wassenaar on the installation The Cabinet of Ordinary Affairs at the Des Lee Gallery.

+In my visual work, I experiment with the off-label uses of everyday materials like pickling salt, soap, and sugar to transform the ordinary into talismanic and elegiac objects.
+I often work responsively, making written and visual ekphrastics inspired by daily encounters.
 Much of my installation work is created in collaboration with the artist Cheryl Wassenaar, and our work merges sculpture, sound, video, text, and design to create what we think of as poems in space.
 I relish the chance to work with another artist because it means combining our skill sets and vision.
 It takes a lot of trust.